How to go to Maldives – When to go to Maldives and Best time to go to Maldives.

 An international certificate of inoculation against yellow fever and cholera is required by visitors arriving from infected countries.

 If you have a booking with a resort, transfer is usually arranged prior to your arrival.
-The options of speedboat or seaplane transfer where available is for you to choose from.
-For transfer to the resorts close to the airport, motorboat or dhoni transfer is quite convenient.
+The options of speedboat, seaplane or domestic transfer where available is for you to choose from.
+For transfer to the resorts close to the airport, speedboat transfer is quite convenient.

 The Maldives is 5 hours ahead of the GMT (Greenwich Mean Time).
 To offer holiday makers the optimum use of the tropical sun most resorts have their clocks put forward one hour to GMT+